t-edson/PicPas/README.md

 Currently, it only supports basic types.

-It includes a very complete IDE to facilitate the development.
+It includes a complete IDE/debugger/simulator to facilitate the development.

-The compiler includes optimization options so the code obtained is fairly compact, as that could generate any commercial compiler.
+The PicpPas compiler includes advanced optimization options so the code obtained is generally more compact than the obtained with other compilers.

 ## Installation